Payday Super compliant payroll

 What is Payday Super?

-Under the ATO’s Payday Super changes each time an employer pays an employee a corresponding super contribution must be made.
-Super funds must arrive at the employees’ superannuation fund within seven business days of their pay day.
+Under the ATO’s Payday Super reforms, employers will be required to make a corresponding super contribution each time employees are paid.
+These contributions must reach the employees’ superannuation fund within seven business days of payday.

-The reform promises better transparency, earlier funding and a stronger safety net for employees by aligning super contributions with pay cycles.
+The reform is designed to deliver greater transparency, earlier super funding, and a stronger financial safety net for employees by aligning super contributions more closely with regular pay cycles.

 Payday Super at a glance